jiho/discr/README.md

 ### Process deployments

-Open R in your working directory (or open the RStudio project created above).
-In the console load `discr`
+In your project directory, load `discr`

     library("discr")

-The process deployments with a command such as
+Then process deployments with a command such as

     disc(1:10, actions=c("calib", "track"))

-to calibrate the arena dimensions and track the larva on deployments 1 to 10.
+to calibrate the arena dimensions and track the larva, in deployments 1 to 10.

 See `?disc` for a description of all actions and more examples.
 Default actions are "calibrate", "track", "correct", and "stats".